 3. Mindset shift: Embrace a growth mindset and a willingness to challenge conventional wisdom that can inspire FP&A teams to explore new approaches and uncover innovative solutions.

-4. Repeatable processes: Establishing standardized, repeatable processes enables FP&A teams to scale their efforts, quickly adapt to changing business conditions, and consistently deliver valuable insights.
+4. Repeatable processes: Establishing standardised, repeatable processes enables FP&A teams to scale their efforts, quickly adapt to changing business conditions, and consistently deliver valuable insights.